alvgomezv/workflow-app/README.md

 ### Interaction with Gestures

 - [x] Move the workflow to all directions
-- [ ] Zoom in an out the workflow view
 - [ ] Tap a line to create new components
 - [ ] Tap the text of a shape to edit text
+- [ ] Zoom in an out the workflow view
 - [ ] Tap long a shape to edit/delete shape

 ### Workflow Algorithms

-- [ ] Function to orginize the shapes by levels (Fix)
+- [x] Function to orginize the shapes by levels (Fix)
-- [ ] Function to organize shapes in the Canvas based on levels and give out a coordinates object (Fix)
+- [x] Function to organize shapes in the Canvas based on levels and give out a coordinates object (Basic tree structure)
+- [ ] (Extra) Implement auto adjusting structure to paint the shapes in the workflow

 ### Basic Navigation